 - 2 Garlic Cloves

-- Emulsify all ingredients in a high speed blender until the dressing is perfectly creamy.
+- Emulsify olive oil, red wine vinegar, dijon mustard, honey, oregano, salt, shallots, black pepper and garlic cloves in a high speed blender.
+Blend until the dressing is perfectly creamy.